EjayGit/myLittleProject/README.md

 # myLittleProject
-Just a little side project I've had.
+Just a little side project I've had going for since the summer of 2024.